Oscar De La Hoya says recently hit "rock bottom"

 De La Hoya said he abused alcohol and cocaine, and that he began using cocaine about two and a half years ago, about the time he retired from boxing in 2009.

-The boxer also said that before he left the rehabilitation center in Malibu, he paid for another three weeks of treatment in case he needs to return in the future.
+The boxer also said that before he left the rehabilitation centre in Malibu, he paid for another three weeks of treatment in case he needs to return in the future.

 "It's the biggest fight of my life," he said.